GuinuZ/GuinuZ/README.md

 - 👋 Hi, I’m @GuinuZ
-- 👀 I’m interested in Games, Cose and Pop Culture
+- 👀 I’m interested in Games, Code and Pop Culture
 - 🌱 I’m currently learning Python BackEnd using FastAPI
 - 💞️ I’m looking to collaborate on my projects and learnings
 - 📫 How to reach me ?
 Looking for @zcatelli on Instagram or my email shinigamizero2@gmail.com